Frequently Asked Questions

 - Any entry visas or vaccination certificates required

-Laundry facilities are offered by some of our hotels for a charge or ask your group leader where the nearest laundromat is.
-If you want to do your own laundry, we suggest you bring your own non-polluting/biodegradable soap.
+Laundry facilities are offered by some of our hotels for a charge, or you can ask your tour leader where the nearest laundromat is located.
+In case you want to do your own laundry, we suggest you bring your own non-polluting/biodegradable soap.

 Passports and Visas

-Americans do not need a visa for stays in Thailand of less than 30 days.
-Please check with your nearest Thai Embassy if you are not American.
+U.S. citizens do not need a visa for stays in Thailand of less than 30 days.
+Please check with your nearest Thai Embassy if you are not a U.S. citizen.

 Your tour leader will assist with the arrangements for your Laos visa at the start of your trip, so you do not need to get it in advance of your departure.
 You will need 2 passport pictures, and it costs approximately $50.